MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-344-US-Treasury-SecuritiesState-Local-Government-Series/subpart-B-Time-Deposit-Securities/section-344.6.md

 ##### § 344.6 How do I redeem a Time Deposit security before maturity? #####

-Link to an amendment published at 89 FR 15449, Mar.
-4, 2024.

 (a) *What is the minimum time a security must be held?* (1) Zero percent certificates of indebtedness of 16 to 29 days.
 A zero percent certificate of indebtedness of 16 to 29 days can be redeemed, at the owner's option, no earlier than 15 days after the issue date.

 (2) *Certificates of indebtedness of 30 days or more.* A certificate of indebtedness of 30 days or more can be redeemed, at the owner's option, no earlier than 25 days after the issue date.

 (3) *Notes or bonds.* A note or bond can be redeemed, at the owner's option, no earlier than 30 days after the issue date.
+Any request for redemption received within 14 days of the issue date will be rejected.

 (b) *Can I request partial redemption of a security balance?* You may request partial redemptions in any whole dollar amount; however, a security balance of less than $1,000 must be redeemed in total.